mrjclark/FinApp/Governance/Policies/02 Software Development Charter.md

 | Deployments & Operations | Maintain security posture in post release |
 | Maintenance & Disposals | Sustain trustworthiness over time |

-### 3.2 Concept & Initiation
-- Define stakeholder protection needs and ethical boundaries.
-- Identify mission/business objectives and critical assets.
-- Identify high-level threats, adversaries, and potential impacts.
-- Establish initial risk tolerance and trustworthiness goals.
-- Document assumptions, constraints, and dependencies relevant to security.
-- Identify potential loss scenarios and unacceptable consequences.
-- Frame the product’s purpose as a service to others, not just a technical artifact.

-### 3.3 Requirements Definition
-- Specify security and privacy requirements, both functional and non-functional.
-- Create cyber resiliency objectives for anticipating, withstanding, recovering, and adapting.
-- Align requirements with mission assurance and ethical commitments.
-- Document all assumptions, constraints, and trade-offs transparently.
-- Identify applicable laws, regulations, and standards.
-- Perform initial risk assessment and tolerance analysis.
-- Establish requirements for monitoring, detection, and response capabilities.
-- Document requirements for supply chain and third-party components.

-### 3.4 Architecture & Design
-- Apply secure design principles of least privilege, separation of concerns, defense-in-depth, and redundancy.
-- Identify encryption standards for data at rest, in transit, and in use.
-- Incorporate Secure by Design and Default principles.
-- Perform detailed threat modeling and resilience analysis.
-- Define system boundaries, trust zones, and defensive layering.
-- Architect for modularity to mitigate degradation and support recovery under stress.
-- Define security controls, countermeasures, and trust boundaries.
-- Plan for adaptability, recovery, and continuity.
-- Specify requirements for secure configuration and hardening.
-- Design for secure integration with external systems and services.

-### 3.5 Implementation
-- Enforce secure coding standards and review rituals.
-- Validate and manage third-party components and SBOMs.
-- Use version control, code signing, and reproducible build processes.
-- Apply secure coding standards and guidelines.
-- Integrate security controls into code and system components.
-- Document security-relevant implementation decisions.
-- Ensure traceability from requirements to implementation.
-- Treat each commit as a reflection of integrity, discipline, and intentionality.

-### 3.6 Integration & Verification
-- Conduct code and environment vulnerability assessments.
-- Verify fulfillment of security and cyber resilience requirements.
-- Conduct dynamic and static security testing (e.g., SAST, DAST).
-- Perform penetration testing.
-- Validate that security and resiliency requirements are met.
-- Test system recovery, failover, and continuity mechanisms.
-- Verify secure integration of third-party and supply chain components.
-- Document test results and remediation actions.
-- Maintain and validate assurance cases to demonstrate fulfillment of stakeholder protection needs and trustworthiness goals.

-### 3.7 Deployments & Operations
-- Harden configurations and enforce secure defaults prior to deployment.
-- Monitor for security events, anomalies, and indicators of compromise.
-- Protect development and release environments with least privilege and isolation.
-- Manage credentials, secrets, and access controls securely.
-- Apply patches and updates in a timely manner.
-- Maintain operational resilience and incident response plans.
-- Conduct regular security reviews and audits of deployed systems.
-- Treat operations vigilance as a practice of stewardship.
-- Sustain assurance cases and traceability artifacts to support long-term trustworthiness.

-### 3.8 Maintenance & Disposals
-- Continuously monitor for new threats and vulnerabilities.
-- Patch and update software and components as needed.
-- Retire or decommission components securely, ensuring data sanitization.
-- Update documentation, threat models, and risk assessments.
-- Review and improve security controls based on lessons learned.
-- Ensure secure transfer or destruction of sensitive data and assets.
-- Maintain documentation and assurance cases.
-- Intentionally reflect on lessons learned and refine processes.

 ## 4. Roles & Responsibilities
 | Role                            | Responsibilities                                                                                    |